DavidPereiraMartins/MusicNotes/README.md

 4)Show detected musical notes
 Divide the signal into segments and read them one at a time using a window.
 The segment expression is x(i : i+SizeWindow-1).

-5
+Identify the music note and print it on the console

-)Graph with music notes detected
+5)Graph with music notes detected